d0midigi/edition-jekyll-template/_docs/contact-syncing/facebook2/fbmain.md

 ---
-title: fbmain
+title: "fbmain"
-category: facebook2
+category: "facebook2"  # Category to group fbmain and fb2 together
 order: 1

-nested-items: fb2.md
+# Content for fbmain
 ---